find your perfect LLM program

 Studying an LLM (Master of Laws) program in Singapore

-Singapore enjoys the status of being a cosmopolitan international and financial business hub of Asia and has a thriving economy.
+Singapore enjoys the status of being a cosmopolitan international and financial business hub of Asia – similar to that of Hong Kong – and has a thriving economy.
 It has one of the busiest ports in the world.
 Multinational companies, banks, insurance companies and law firms have well-established offices in Singapore.
 In terms of the legal sector all top international law firms have practices in Singapore such as Allen and Overy, Clifford Chance, Baker and McKenzie, Ashurst, DLA Piper etc. with summer and winter schemes operating.
 Therefore, there is ample opportunity to gain some internationally recognized and valuable work experience while studying for an LLM.

 Living in Singapore